 Motorbike riding in Thailand, especially in North Thailand (Chiang Mai, Chiang Rai, Nan) and North-East Thailand is becoming popular.
 Not only for Big Motorbikes but also for scooters and even some people do the same routes by bicycle!
-So in a serie Suggested Motorbike Routes I will show you some great routes to ride.
+So in a serie Recommended Motorbike Routes I will show you some great routes to ride.
 Some people will ride routes like this in 1 day but you could also do it slow and take 2 or 3 days (you will see much more).
-I am now I think motorbike riding for more as 10 years in Thailand, to read my reports of motorbike riding click on Motorbike Trip Reports.
+After more as 10 years motorbike riding in Thailand I have done most routes, to read my reports of motorbike riding click on Motorbike Trip Reports.

 When to go?Motorbike riding can of course be done the all year round, but personally I hate riding in the rain.
 Not only because it is not comfortable but also because roads in Thailand become much more dangerous in the rain.
 And I do not like riding in the real hot season with temperatures of 38 to 42 degrees Celsius.
 So my personal best riding season is from November to March.
 But also during the end of the raining season, let's say September & October.